Tech Review: Power on the go with AUKEY battery

 Portable phone chargers are a dime a dozen these days.
 You can literally buy them in the checkout lane at the drug store.
 Problem is, most aren’t that good.
 You’re lucky to get a single full charge from these smaller battery packs and that’s if the battery isn’t dead when you actually go to use it.
 The AUKEY 30,000 mAh Power Bank PB-T11 is not a typical battery pack.

 The T11 is the size of an external hard drive.
-It has some weight to it but it’s not nearly as heavy as I expected it to be.
-The button on the top turns the back on and off and changes colors based on the amount of charge the battery pack has left.
-White when it’s fully charged, green when it’s about half way empty and red when it’s getting low.
+It has some weight to it but it's not nearly as heavy as I expected it to be.
+The button on the top turns the battery pack on and off.
+It also changes colors based on the amount of charge the battery pack has left.
+White when it's fully charged, green when it's about half way empty and red when it's getting low.

-The AUKEY Power Bank ins’t for everyone.
-Some people won’t need power to go.
-If you are like many of us and you often find yourself wishing you had some extra juice on a regular basis, the Power Bank could be your savior.
+The AUKEY Power Bank ins't for everyone.
+Some people won't need all of this power to go.
+None the less, If you are like many of us and you often find yourself wishing you had some extra juice on a regular basis, the Power Bank could be your savior.

 The AUKEY PB-T11 30,000 mAh Power Bank is reasonably priced at $50 on Amazon.com.